PauloGBPonte/HermesProject/README.md

 # HermesProject

-HermesProject is a Telegram bot implementation with openai
+hermes project is an implementation of a telegram bot that uses GPT technology (openai).